yacubadams/RE-Assistant/Prompt_Chain_P0_to_P6_RE_Assistant_Tool.md

 For each leaf goal, identify the most critical obstacle that could prevent it from being achieved in this system context.

-# FOCUS AREAS — LLM-specific failure modes to prioritise
+# FOCUS AREAS — FAILURE MODE specific to this system
   A realistic way the goal could fail in this system, only derived from something the stakeholder actually said.

 # FOR EACH OBSTACLE, PROVIDE